I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaupropinpropspec.md

 ---
-UID: NF.wiautil.wiauPropInPropSpec
+UID: NF:wiautil.wiauPropInPropSpec
 title: wiauPropInPropSpec function
 author: windows-driver-content
 description: The wiauPropInPropSpec function determines whether a specified property specification ID is contained in an array of such values.
 The function optionally gets the index at which the property specification ID was found.
 old-location: image\wiaupropinpropspec.htm
-old-project: Image
+old-project: image
 ms.assetid: 5ab82378-ff12-46cc-814b-dc533db15a37
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/10/2018
 ms.keywords: wiauPropInPropSpec
 ms.prod: windows-hardware
 ms.technology: windows-devices